-- 1. Clothing and footwear with a printed message, slogan, political message, picture or art depicting drugs, alcohol, smoking, sex, weapons, violence, or a message that is inflammatory, obscene or disrespectful. - 2.
-Flip Flops or thong sandals are defined as a backless shoe, made of rubber or leather, plain or embellished, consisting of a sole held loosely on the foot by a V-shaped strap, like a thin thong, that passes between the first (big) and second toes and around either side of the foot. - 3.
+1. Clothing and footwear with a picture, printed message, slogan, political message, or any image or message that is inflammatory, obscene, or disrespectful.

+- 2. Flip Flops or thong sandals are defined as a backless shoe, made of rubber or leather, plain or embellished, consisting of a sole held loosely on the foot by a V-shaped strap, like a thin thong, that passes between the first (big) and second toes and around either side of the foot. - 3.
 Dresses or blouses that are backless, strapless, or have spaghetti straps unless such garments are covered by another article of clothing (e.g., a sweater or jacket) - 4.
 Clothing or footwear that is in disrepair with holes and frays; pants, skirts, or dresses with a length that drags the floor. - 5.
-Tank or muscle tops and crop tops unless such garments are covered by another article of clothing. - 6.
-Sheer or mesh clothing that exposes undergarments or midriffs, or any clothing with exposed undergarments. - 7.
+Tank or muscle tops and crop tops. - 6.
+Any clothing that exposes undergarments or midriffs, including sheer or mesh materials, or any clothing with exposed undergarments. - 7.
 Offensive tattoos, as defined by a DFA Administrator. - 8.
 Camouflage apparel - 9.
 Miniskirts, defined as four (4) inches above the knee. - 10.
 Hooded sweatshirts - 11.
 Shorts of any kind. - 12.
 Any other item of clothing determined to be unacceptable by the DFA Human Resources Administrator.

-3.10 DFA Dress Code for Legislative and other High-Profile Meetings
+3.10 DFA Dress Code for Legislative and Other High-Profile Meetings